Yami-kani-N/ecbresistance/finalproject.md

 The runfinal.sh has the batch job commands for the maftt and the iqtree scripts.
 The scipts are found in ecbresistance/scripts.
 The R script  produce a simple tree when run in R in VSCode.
 I have been having troouble to load some packages which prevented me from spending more time on it for better visualisation.
 For future jobs i would like to create my trees with bootsraps and more details.

 - The runfinal.sh file has the two batch commands to rerun the mafft and iqtree scripts.
 The R script will be pasted in the R to be run since the commands were run in R extention.
 - Ignore tree.R because that the file you sent me to learn from.
+Ignore proposal.md in scripts